 Too much screen time symptoms and their effects

-We're going to cover all your questions; what's the effects of too much screen time symptoms, the recommended screen time for teenager?
-Whats the average screen time for adults?
-What are the classic 'too much screen time symptoms' ?
+We're going to cover all your questions; What's the effects of too much screen time symptoms?
+What's the the recommended screen time for teenager?
+What's the average screen time for adults?
 We'll answer all those and more here in this blog.
 We'll give you our version of some solutions and ideas to limit certain types of screen time, stop procrastinating and in turn, get active.
 This is not a point-the-finger-and-judge article, it's simply a resource of facts, stats and ideas to help you make your own decisions on screen time.
 We all lead very different lives, it would be unfair of anyone to tell you what's right and wrong, so we certainly won't be.

 We are going to answer some of the following popular questions about screen time too, based on research, statistics and speaking to real people, our members, and give you our take on them:

 What to look out for the regarding too much screen time symptoms?

 What are the negative effects of screen time adults suffer?

 What are the 10 reasons why screen time is bad?